 One of the more unusual establishments in the city, Bittles Bar is a unique Belfast pub that’s housed in a triangular flat-iron building.
 Situated on the corner of Upper Church Ln and Victoria Street, this bar was built in 1868 and still boasts an authentic and old-world atmosphere.
 Its lounge is also home to a vast collection of historic paintings, pictures and other relics from The Troubles.

 When the sun is shining and you fancy a beer there is no better place to go than a beer garcen in Belfast!
-We have done some research and found some amazing venues that will be perfect to head to during the summer months.
+We've done some research and found some amazing venues that will be perfect to head to during the summer months!

 11. The Spaniard